top of page

 This unit had a replacement silicon bridge rectifier (instead of the original selenium one), a couple of mods, half a dozen wires/components snipped and (surprise surprise) no valves.
 The main problem turned out to be the collection of completely knackered filter caps and 100volts of ripple on the dc supply.

-RIGHT: Production engineering being what it was in the Sixties, the factory managed to force the filter can into the non existent space next to the mains transformer.
+Right: Production engineering being what it was in the Sixties, the factory managed to force the filter can into the non existent space next to the mains transformer.
 At least it was non existent before somebody made a big dent in the windings.

-Selmer Truvoice Echo 200 Replacement Filter Caps.JPG
+Selmer Truvoice Echo 200 Replacement Filter Caps.jpg

 Selmer Truvoice Echo 200 Mains Transformer.jpg

-LEFT: The replacement caps would actually fit inside the old can, but it's virtually impossible to put back together.
+Left: The replacement caps would actually fit inside the old can, but it's virtually impossible to put back together.
 The base and twist tabs form part of the grounding system though, so the new components are fitted through it.
 Not pretty, but it works.
 (Similarly, one of the bridge rectifier mounting screws is a bus grounding point and the old case is best left in.)

 Hammer.jpg